-The Rowan University Libraries Digital Scholarship Summer Internship is a for-credit, competitive program that offers students real-world work experience related to their field.
+The Rowan University Libraries' Digital Scholarship Summer Internship is a for-credit, competitive program that offers students real-world work experience related to their field.
 The internship takes the form of experiential learning – learning through experiencing.
-Internships are designed around a specific real-world project or need and can include working within the Rowan University Libraries Digital Scholarship Center (DSC) or nearby.
-Interns will be assigned a variety of tasks related to learning outcomes and will receive training and guidance.
+Internships are designed around a specific real-world project or need and can include working within the Rowan University Libraries' Digital Scholarship Center (DSC) or our collaborative partners.
+Interns will be assigned various learning outcomes tasks and receive training and guidance.
 Internships are co-supervised by a faculty member in your major and the coordinator of the Digital Scholarship Center.

 The learning outcomes may include the following research and skills-based experiences:

-Interns are expected to work a consistent schedule comprising 12 hours a week for ten weeks (Total 120 hours).
-Interns are expected to perform high-quality, consistent work and may be required to complete course work.
-In addition, one week prior to the end of the internship, the student will be required to submit a written reflection on what they learned and their personal experience.
+Interns are expected to work a consistent schedule comprising 12 hours a week for ten weeks (Total of 120 hours).
+Interns are expected to perform high-quality, consistent work and may be required to complete coursework.
+In addition, one week before the end of the internship, the student will be required to submit a written reflection on what they learned and their personal experience.

 For summer 2021, we expect internship opportunities to include digital media and development, handling and cataloging historical artifacts, historical research, museum studies-related activities, and recording and editing oral histories.